bfulroth/cookiecutter-basic-python-app/README.md

 Generate a new Python application:<br/>
 command line: `cookiecutter path_to_this_template`<br/>

-Follow the prompts to to create the skeleton your Python application.
+Follow the prompts to to create the skeleton for your Python application.

 Special Features
 ----------------